-So here's what I learnt from travelling as a minimalist.
+So here's what I learned from traveling as a minimalist.

-I started off by making a list with Corrie (my travelling partner) to give us an idea of what the other was taking.
-We split essential items that could be shared between us to avoid duplicates.
+I started off by making a list with Corrie (my traveling partner) to give us an idea of what the other was taking.
+We split essential items that could be shared with us to avoid duplicates.
 For example, I took shower gel and face wash, whereas she took shampoo and conditioner.

 Making this list caused me to once again re-evaluate what I own.
 If I won't need it during a nine-day holiday, do I need it at all?
 It certainly has made me see that I potentially could live with far less.
 Yet I don't plan to reduce this drastically (unless I become a full-time traveller.)
 Cutting my possessions back too far would end up making me miserable.
 Maybe I don't need everything I own, but it all makes me happy.

 This is most of what I took, minus what I wore to travel, some personal items and a few more which were added shortly before leaving.
 The only thing I ended up forgetting was my toothbrush - not a big deal it was easy to buy one.